Yutengping railway station

 Yutengping railway station (魚藤坪車站 (Yúténgpíng Chēzhàn)) is a defunct railway station located in Sanyi Township, Miaoli County, Taiwan.
-It was located on the Former Mountain line and was operated by Taiwan Railways.
+It was located on the Former Mountain line and was operated by Taiwan Railways Administration.

 Between June 5–9, 2010, to promote tourism, the Former Mountain Line resumed service between Tai'an and Sanyi station after a twelve-year hiatus, using a steam locomotive numbered CK124.
 A station was chosen to be built here due to its proximity to the Longteng Bridge.
 However, due to the slope of the station being too steep, the station was removed in 2011.